-Lipscomb University Department of Security:
+Lipscomb University Department of Security

 Lipscomb University Department of Security strives to create and maintain a safe and secure environment for the entire Lipscomb community.
-Located in the basement of Beaman Library, Lipscomb University Department of Security has officers on duty 24 hours a day, 7 days a week, 365 days a year.
+Lipscomb Department of Security's dispatch center is located in the basement of Beaman Library.
+Lipscomb University Department of Security has officers on duty 24 hours a day, 7 days a week, 365 days a year.
 Officers are available to respond immediately to emergency situations and/or reports of criminal activities and to provide security to the campus.
 An on-campus extension (7600) is available to the Lipscomb community for reporting any emergency situation.

-Lipscomb University Department of Security, under the charge of the Vice President of Student Life, consists of a staff of approximately 23 people who meet the needs of patrolling, communications, crime prevention, traffic/parking, and investigations related to the safety and security needs of the Lipscomb community.
-The staff is comprised of qualified personnel, many of whom have college degrees, prior law enforcement experience or military backgrounds in addition to the personal skills and talents which aid in their work as Lipscomb University Department of Security officers.
-Lipscomb University Department of Security has approximately 16 uniformed officers who attend in-service training, as well as regular recertification training in CPR and first aid.
+Lipscomb University Department of Security staff meet the needs of patrolling, communications, crime prevention, traffic/parking, and investigations related to the safety and security needs of the Lipscomb community.
+The staff is comprised of qualified personnel, many of whom have prior law enforcement experience or military backgrounds in addition to the personal skills and talents which aid in their work as Lipscomb University Department of Security officers.
+Lipscomb University Department of Security officersattend in-service training, as well as regular recertification training in CPR and first aid.
 All security officers are registered with the State of Tennessee as armed security officers.